dschwartzAI/CoachingAI/README.md

 ### Proactive Tool Suggestions

-The main "JamesBot" coaching chat now includes intelligent tool suggestion capabilities.
+The main "DarkJK" coaching chat now includes intelligent tool suggestion capabilities.
 When you ask questions or describe tasks, the AI analyzes your request and can proactively suggest using specialized tools when relevant:

 - **Hybrid Offer Creator** - Suggested when discussing offers, pricing, or packaging services
 - **Workshop Generator** - Suggested when talking about workshops, training, or educational content